Our Distinguished IB Program

 The IB Program's emphasis on critical thinking, passion for learning, research skills, and writing underscores what is already occurring across the disciplines in Upper School.
 IB, however, does have specific requirements for a "diploma candidate."

 Diploma candidates must complete course work in six IB subject areas.
 Course work may include papers, presentations, portfolios, and exams, and is specific to each discipline.
-They must also take a course called Theory of Knowledge, write a major paper based on the study of an original research question, and complete 150 extracurricular hours in the arts, community service, and athletics.
+They must also take a course called Theory of Knowledge, write a major paper based on the study of an original research question, and be regularly involved in and reflect upon extracurricular activities.
 To earn the IB Diploma, a student must complete all of the above and receive passing grades on all IB assessments.
 In completing the IB requirements, students will also complete all the Country Day graduation requirements.

 - What Is IB?